• Skip to primary navigation

 What type of rice to use in maqluba?

-Maqluba traditionally is made with Egyptian rice, but nowadays it is very common to be made with basmati or any other kind of rice.
+Maqluba traditionally is made with Egyptian rice( medium to short grain rice), but nowadays it is very common to be made with basmati or any other kind of rice.
+I used basmati rice as it is widely available in stores.

 What vegetables used in maqluba?

 The main vegetable is either eggplant or cauliflower.
-You can add bell peppers, chili peppers, onions, potato, diced tomato or any other variety of vegetables you like.
+You can add bell peppers, chili peppers, onions, potato or diced tomatoes.

 What other types of meat to use in maqluba?

-Use whatever you have.
+Use whatever you like.
 You can make maqluba with chicken, beef cubes, ground turkey, ground beef… etc.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.